ryanurban/Orbit/README.md

 * Specifically current set up to be responsive in Firefox, IE9, Chrome, and Safari, fixed in IE8, and served a universal typography stylesheet for IE6/7 (_you can make the site responsive in IE6/7/8 by utilizing the respond.min.js script included_)
 * Use of Modernizr for progressive enhancement and no-js fallbacks
 * Use of Selectivizr (along with jQuery Extended Selectors) so you can use those juicy CSS3 selectors across browsers
-* Use of the Responsive Enhance script to help with serving the right sized image (think normal vs. retina)
 * Included a template for your startup screens and icons
 * Included the SASS files that I use including the mixing, variables, and functions
-* Basic WordPress theme setup (with more to come), stripped down and clean
+* Basic WordPress theme setup (with more to come), stripped down and cleaned out
 * A huge dose of functions to customize just about every aspect of WordPress that you would typically want for client projects
 * Custom install.php file to customize your WordPress install, saving you setup time (get rid of default content, set various options, make our theme active, and create a home page)
 * Custom functionality plugin to make your customizations theme agnostic